salvo-rs/website/src/book/core/router.md

     );
 ```

-Although there are two routers have the same ```path("articles")```, they can still be added to the same parent route at the same time.
+Although there are two routers have the same ```path("writers")```, they can still be added to the same parent route at the same time.

 ## Filters